Our Passion

 • 12:00 PM - Lunch

 The entire camp gathers in the cafeteria for a home-cooked lunch.
-Every lunch and dinner includes a salad bar where the Campers can choose any combination of fixings.
+Every lunch and dinner includes a salad bar where the campers can choose any combination of fixings.
 Everyone has fun repeating Grandpa's silly poems before each meal is served.

-• 12:30 PM - Rest Time
+• 1:00 PM - Rest Time

-• 1:00 PM - Activities
+• 1:30 PM - Activities

 • 4:00 PM - Program Time

 Campers gather in the meeting hall for an hour of music, puppets, and an episode of the week-long play.
-Each year of camp has a different curriculumn based on a theme from the Bible.
+Each year of camp has a different curriculum based on a theme from the Bible.

 • 5:00 PM - Dinner